idanzhavi09/iBot/README.md

 ![profile Image]('iBotImage.jpeg')

 >Javascript Whaatsapp bot that utilizes whatsapp-web.js library for whatsapp api control
->written by Idan Zehavi in collabration with lior hajaj
+>written by Idan Zehavi in collabration with Lior Hajaj

 ---